 - A:

-- Our studio is much smaller—and our services far more focused—than those of a typical commercial recording facility.
+- Our studio is much smaller — and our services far more focused — than those of a typical commercial recording facility.
 That focus allows us to specialize in one core thing, with a few variations: capturing the essence of a song for singer/songwriters, usually with just guitar and voice or keys and voice.
 We’re not set up for full band sessions.
 The upside?
-Mixing and mastering are included in the recording package—something rarely (if ever) offered at traditional studios.
-The only “catch” is that we follow a specific approach: starting from a live take, at least most of the time.
-This keeps the workflow efficient and helps make it possible to offer everything—recording, mixing, and mastering—for one low price.
+Mixing and mastering are included — something rarely (if ever) offered at traditional studios.

 - Q: